You are currently viewing Takapūneke, Akaroa | The South Islands Waitangi Grounds.

-Takapūneke in Akaroa is as important as the Waitangi Grounds.
-The site of the Brig Elizabeth Te Rauparaha Massacre that was a blood thirsty start to a nation and ultimately led to the Treaty of Waitangi.
+Takapūneke, alongside the Britomart Monument in Akaroa, is part of a narrative that is as important as the Treaty of Waitangi Grounds in the Bay of Islands.
+The site of the Brig Elizabeth incident, was a blood thirsty start to a nation that started a chain of events that ultimately led to the Treaty of Waitangi.

-Takapūneke Reserve is at the southern end of Akaroa township, still known to most locals as ‘Red House Bay’ for it’s red house that sits on the waterfront.
+Takapūneke Reserve is at the southern end of Akaroa township, once known to locals as ‘Red House Bay’ for its red house that sits on the waterfront.
 It is a gentle 15-20 minute walk along Beach Road, past the Akaroa Lighthouse and Britomart Monument that leads you to the site of the Akaroa massacre.

-It is little known (perhaps especially by locals) that Takapūneke is one of the most important historic sites in New Zealand.
+It is little known that Takapūneke is one of the most important historic sites in New Zealand, that alongside other key historic sites in Akaroa creates a story ‘as rich as Waitangi’.

-Together with other historic sites within Akaroa harbour historian Harry Evison states that Akaroa provides an even richer ‘set of narratives around the Nations identity than Waitangi’, amazingly this doesn’t even include Akaroa French settlement site.
+Together with other historic sites, Ōnuku and Britomart Monument within Akaroa harbour historian Harry Evison stated that Akaroa provides an even richer ‘set of narratives around the Nations identity than Waitangi.’

 So, what happened at Takapūneke?